TomasKulhanek/medical-physiology-in-modelica/README.md

 ### Why a book of modeling medical physiology?

-The Modelica language and standard is a niche in an area of industry modeling and design.
-Within medical sciences, the models are used to formalize mathematical knowledge.
-Modelica is not yet widely accepted and there exists several home-grown or community-grown domain specific languages.
-Project members implementated the most complex model of human physiology available free at [www.physiomodel.org](http://www.physiomodel.org).
-The implementation is in Modelica and we believe that learning the examples in Modelica language will help to grasp the essence of the Medical Physiology in a way how it is currently understand by scientists in an understandable way.
+Modelica is not yet widely used technology for modeling biology and physiology.
+If yes, the advantage of some features are underutilized.
+Project members implementated the free Modelica library [www.physiolibrary.org](http://www.physiolibrary.org) and the most complex model of human physiology in Modelica [www.physiomodel.org](http://www.physiomodel.org).
+We believe that learning curve of accepting Modelica will compensate productivity and visual plausibility of the models by other domain experts.

 ### What will be delivered at the end of the project?